-Caring properly for your Silver Fleece, eSS or ewe2you garment will avoid excessive shrinkage and pilling and ensure long life and maximum wear.
+Caring properly for your Silver Fleece garment will ensure a long life for your premium product.

 Cotton & Polyester/Cotton